-Source: [204] Table 6
+Source: [203]

-PRIMARY CARE ASSESSMENT FOR ALCOHOL PROBLEMS Halt Bump Fatal DTs Do you drink to get H igh?
+PRIMARY CARE ASSESSMENT FOR ALCOHOL PROBLEMS Halt Bump Fatal DTs Do you drink to get High?
+Do you drink Alone?
 Have you had Blackouts?
-Family history of alcohol problems?
-Do you drink A lone?
-Is your drinking Unplanned (you Alcoholics anonymous attendance?
-Do you Look forward to drinking drink when you said you would not Thoughts or attempts at suicide? (instead of going to an event)? or drink more than you thought)?
-Alcoholism.
-Ever thought you might Has your Tolerance for alcohol increased or decreased?
-Do you drink Medicinally (when depressed, sad, anxious)?
-Do you Protect your supply (so that you will always have enough)? have it?
-Legal problems, such as driving under the influence or assault?
+Is your drinking Unplanned (you drink when you said you would not Family history of alcohol problems?
+Alcoholics anonymous attendance?
+Do you L ook forward to drinking (instead of going to an event)?
+Has your T olerance for alcohol increased or decreased? or drink more than you thought)?
+Do you drink M edicinally (when depressed, sad, anxious)?
+Do you P rotect your supply Thoughts or attempts at suicide?Alcoholism.
+Ever thought you might have it?Legal problems, such as driving under the influence or assault?
+Source: [206] (so that you will always have enough)?
 Depression, feeling down, low, or sad?
 Tranquilizer or disulfiram use?
-Source: [207] Table 7
+Table 7